XIRR in Excel

 How to use the XIRR Function in Excel?

 This XIRR function is very simple and easy to use.
 Let us now see how to use XIRR in Excel with the help of some examples.

 Calculating XIRR value using XIRR Formula =XIRR(H3: H9, G3: G9)

 In the above table, the interest inflows are irregular.
 Hence, you can use the XIRR function in excel to compute

-The internal rate of interest on these cash flows, investment amount is showing a minus sign.
+The internal rate of interest on these cash flows, the investment amount is showing a minus sign.
 When you get the result then change the format with %.

-Suppose you are given a loan, details are mentioned in the below +table, loan of rupees 6000 which showing a minus sign(-), and receive date is 2 Feb-18, after that rest date and amount for EMI.
+Suppose you are given a loan, details are mentioned in the below +table, loan of rupees 6000 which showing a minus sign(-), and receive date is 2 Feb-18, after that rest date and the amount for EMI.
 Then we can use the function XIRR for internal rate return of this amount.

 Calculating XIRR value using XIRR Formula =XIRR(A3: A15, B3: B15)

 In an excel sheet first, enter the original amount invested.
 The amount invested should be represented by a ‘minus’ sign.
 In the following cells, enter the returns received during each period. “remember to include the ‘minus’ sign whenever you invest the money.